Skip to content

 Who qualifies Non-EU/EEA nationals working remotely for a foreign employer or own foreign company (not a Croatian one)

-Maximum duration Up to 12 months, non-renewable; you must spend time outside Croatia before re-applying
+Maximum duration Up to 18 months, non-renewable (a single grant since the March 2025 Aliens Act change); you must spend time outside Croatia before re-applying

 Application route Online or at a Croatian embassy/consulate, or in-country at a police station (MUP) if you can enter visa-free

-Income tax Income earned as a digital nomad is exempt from Croatian income tax for the duration of the permit
+Income tax Foreign-source income earned as a digital nomad is exempt from Croatian income tax for the duration of the permit

 Schengen impact Croatia joined the Schengen area on 1 Jan 2023; permit time is separate from the 90/180 short-stay clock